keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

   used to install Keptn.

-* To modify the Keptn configuration, you must modify the appropriate `values.yaml` files:
+* To modify the Keptn configuration, you must modify the umbrella `values.yaml` files:

   * [Modify Helm configuration options](#modify-helm-configuration-options)
     summarizes the mechanics of modifying and applying a `values.yaml` file.